burlesona/httppromise/Readme.md

 // Call an HTTP method and pass a URL! http.get('/whatever');

-// Holy shit that was easy.
+// Woah, that was easy.
 What about URL params? http.get('/whatever',{query: "how awesome is this?"});

 // Neato, but where do I put my callback?